pywavefront/PyWavefront/README.md

 ### Example Script

-There are two pyglet example scripts with included `.obj` and `.mtl` files included in the `example` directory.
+There are two pyglet example scripts with included `.obj` and `.mtl` files in the `example` directory.
 To run them, change to the `example` directory and run either `./pyglet_demo.py` or `.pyglet_demo2.py`.

 ### Generating a Wavefront file with Blender